-Principle 4: The board should engage in succession planning.
+Principle 4.
+The board should engage in succession planning.
 Oversight of CEO succession planning is seen as an important responsibility of the board.
 The CEO selection process, however, does not require the same degree of transparency as that for director succession planning.

-- 44. The OECD Corporate Governance Code, the NYSE Listed Company Manual, and the Viénot Report (France) include the oversight of CEO succession planning as a key functions of the board.
-Many corporate codes, however, do not address CEO succession explicitly; this group includes the Preda Report (Italy), the Corporate Governance Forum Principles (Japan), the Combined Code (UK), and the Peters code (Netherlands) (Committee on Corporate Governance, 2003). - 45.
+The OECD Corporate Governance Code, the NYSE Listed Company Manual, and the Viénot Report (France) include the oversight of CEO succession planning as a key function of the board.
+Many corporate codes, however, do not address CEO succession explicitly; this group includes the Preda Report (Italy), the Corporate Governance Forum Principles (Japan), the Combined Code (U.K.), and the Peters code (Netherlands) (Committee on Corporate Governance, 2003).

 Codes that require boards to have selection processes in place do not require boards to be transparent about these processes.
-The NYSE specifically stipulates that "succession planning should include policies and principles for CEO selection and performance review, as well as policies regarding succession in the event of an emergency or the retirement of the CEO" (Rule 303A.09).
+The New York Stock Exchange specifically stipulates that "succession planning should include policies and principles for CEO selection and performance review, as well as policies regarding succession in the event of an emergency or the retirement of the CEO" (Rule 303A.09).
 The Viénot Report (France) recommends that the selection committee be involved in examining the chairman's proposals but specifically notes that there is a need for confidentiality in the CEO succession process: "it should be the permanent responsibility of the selection committee to be in a position to propose successors at short notice, although clearly this would require confidentiality" (AFEP/CNPF, 1995).

-46. According to Spencer Stuart data, CEO succession planning increasingly occupies the attention of boards in the US, where 94 percent of S&P 500 organizations discussed CEO succession on an annual basis in 2006, up from 87 percent in 2005.
-Further, 69 percent of the boards that were surveyed in 2006 had an emergency succession plan.
-In 38 percent of cases, the CEO led his or her succession planning, while in the majority of cases both CEO and board were involved at intermediate steps, for instance in the management and evaluation of internal candidates.
+According to Spencer Stuart data, CEO succession planning increasingly occupies the attention of boards in the US, where 94 percent of S&P500 firm discussed CEO succession on an annual basis in 2006, versus only 87 percent in 2005.
+Furthermore, 69 percent of the boards that were surveyed in 2006 had an emergency succession plan.
+In 38 percent of cases, the CEO led his or her succession planning, while in the majority of cases, both CEO and board were involved at intermediate steps, for instance in the management and evaluation of internal candidates.

-47. Business academics recommend a four-step selection process: (1) establish criteria, setting goals and objectives of the search; (2) structure the process, establishing a committee to run a clearly defined search process; (3) identify candidates, defining the candidate pool broadly and assessing thoroughly; and finally (4) execute selection, choosing candidates on the basis of goals and objectives.
-These are detailed in Annex 4.
+Business academics recommend a four-step selection process: (1) establish criteria, setting goals and objectives of the search; (2) structure the process, establishing a committee to run a clearly-defined search process; (3) identify candidates, defining the candidate pool broadly and assessing thoroughly; and (4) execute selection, choosing candidates on the basis of goals and objectives.
+These steps are detailed in Annex 3.

-- 48. Today, according to an unwritten rule, the Managing Director (MD) at the IMF is a western European put forward by western European governments.
-Procedural guidelines for the selection of the MD have been developed by Executive Board working groups from the IMF, suggesting a process for arriving at a shortlist of able candidates. - 49.
-Private sector practices raise a number of similar questions for the IMF: Can Directors be more involved in setting and implementing the MD selection process?
-Should a committee be involved in drawing up shortlists?
+According to an unwritten convention, the Managing Director at the IMF is has always been a Western European citizen, nominated by European governments, with some input from the United States and other major Fund shareholders (for details, see Peretz, Chapter 11 in this volume).
+Private sector practices raise a number of questions for the IMF: Can executive directors be more involved in setting and implementing the MD selection process?
+Should a nomination committee be involved in drawing up shortlists?
 Does it make sense for the Board to be involved in succession planning on an annual basis?
-Does it make sense to develop an emergency succession planning process? - 50.
+Does it make sense to develop an emergency succession planning process?

 The last two questions underlie the likelihood of change of leadership in the private sector.
-That is, if governance codes pay relatively little attention to CEO selection, it is because constant performance evaluation, coupled with the power to compensate and dismiss, are the preferred private sector practices to ensure CEO competence.
-If serious and consequential MD evaluation were instituted at the Fund, the questions of annual succession planning and emergency succession plans would become more relevant.
+That is, if governance codes pay relatively little attention to the matter of CEO selection, it is because constant performance evaluation, coupled with the power to compensate and dismiss, are the preferred private sector practices to ensure CEO competence.
+If serious and consequential MD evaluation were to be instituted at the Fund, the questions of annual succession planning and emergency succession plans would become much more relevant.

-C. Oversight
+Oversight